New Jersey Stalking Laws

-The following table lists the basics of New Jersey's stalking laws.
+The following table lists the basics of New Jersey's stalking laws, with more in-depth information below.
 See Stalking to learn more about this crime.

 |Stalking Defined as||Purposeful conduct directed at specific person that would cause a reasonable person to fear bodily injury or death to himself or family member and knowingly, recklessly, or negligently places person in reasonable fear of bodily injury or death to himself or family member.|